vvr-rao/Practical-Machine-Learning-Course-Project/README.md

 ##Conclusion

-My final Model was trained using Random Forests.
+My final Model was trained using the Random Forest model.

 I was able to train the model to an accuracy of 99.71% on my Validation set.
 The estimated Out of Sample error is .29%